Serhiy Podolynsky

 Serhiy Podolynsky (Сергі́й Подоли́нський) (19 July 1850 – 12 July 1891) was a Ukrainian socialist, physician, sociologist and an early pioneer of ecological economics.
 He set out to reconcile socialist thought with the second law of thermodynamics by synthesising the approaches of Karl Marx, Charles Darwin and Sadi Carnot.
-In his essay "Socialism and the Unity of Physical Forces" (1880), Podolinsky theorized a labor theory of value based on embodied energy.
+In his essay "Socialism and the Unity of Physical Forces" (1880), Podolynsky theorized a labor theory of value based on embodied energy.

 Biography

 Serhiy Podolynskyi was born in the village of Yaroslavka in the region of Cherkasy, where his parents' manor was located.
 His father Andriy Podolynskyi was a Russian Romantic poet who stemmed from Kyiv and resided in Ukraine, and his mother belonged to higher nobility.
 In 1867 Serhiy enrolled into Kyiv University, where he studied at the faculty of natural sciences and got acquainted with Mykhailo Drahomanov and Nikolai Ziber.
 During that time Podolynskyi became a proponent of liberal ideas.

 After graduating in 1871, he moved abroad for studies of medicine, and in the following years resided in Paris, London, Zurich, Vienna and Breslau.
 During that time he cooperated with Russian narodnik activist Pyotr Lavrov, and met Karl Marx and Friedrich Engels.
 Representing the socialist left wing of the Ukrainian Hromada, Podolynskyi established contacts with the Sich student society, and in 1875 together with Ostap Terletskyi organized the publication of socialist literature in the Ukrainian language.
 His popular works issued during that time were spread around Galicia, causing, among others, caused the court process against the group of Ivan Franko in 1877-1878, and in Dnieper Ukraine.

 In 1876 Podolynskyi graduated as a Doctor of Medicine in Breslau and returned to his native village, where he organized a hospital for the common people.
 He also took part in the activities of Kyiv Hromada, contributing to the more revolutionary attitude of its younger generation.
 Forced to emigrate, in 1877 Podolynskyi moved to Montpellier in France, where he worked as a doctor.
 In 1878 together with Mykhailo Drahomanov and Mykhailo Pavlyk he organized the publication of Hromada magazine.
 His works also appeared internationally, in journals including Slovo, La Revue Socialiste, La Réforme and Die Neue Zeit.
 Starting from 1881, Podolynskyi suffered from mental illness.
 After unsuccessfully seeking treatment in Paris, he had to return to Kyiv, where he died in 1891.